Emission nebula · Cassiopeia

 This wide field sweeps across a teeming corner of the constellation of Cassiopeia, where several clouds of gas and star clusters rub shoulders.
 Two shapes stand out at once: a lobster claw and an almost perfect bubble.

 The Lobster Claw (Sh2-157) is a cloud of hydrogen glowing some 8,000 to 11,000 light-years away.
 Its claw shape was carved by the winds and radiation of young massive stars, which pushed the gas from the centre out toward the edges.
+At its tip glitters a small, compact star cluster, NGC 7510.

 Not far off floats the Bubble (NGC 7635), an almost perfect sphere about 7 light-years across, inflated within a cloud of hydrogen.
 At its heart, a young, massive star, around forty times heavier than the Sun, blows a wind so powerful that it pushes the surrounding gas out into a shell.